xiao-liu/zeta-go/README.md

 Given the infeasibility of training a standard AlphaGo Zero model in my computer, I turn to solving a smaller problem.
 In particular, I attempt to train a good model for 9x9 Go board.
-Currently it still takes about one year to finish the training even for this smaller setup.
-I will be working on the optimization and hopefully the execution time can be reduced to a few months.

 I have taken efforts to make ZetaGo as self-contained as possible.
 It has minimal external dependencies: `pytorch` for machine learning framework,